 Umbrella companies are generally regarded as the easiest method for temporary workers to get paid – but do you know how they work?

 An umbrella company is a PAYE payroll provider for contractors and freelancers.
-When you register with an umbrella company, you become an employee of theirs and will receive PAYE – just as if you were in a permanent role.
+When you register with an umbrella company, you become an employee of theirs and will get paid via PAYE – just as if you were in a permanent role.
 You will work for your end client as normal but will be required to send your signed timesheets to your umbrella company – so that they know how much to pay you.
 You will then receive your salary, minus tax, National Insurance Contributions (NICs) and a few additional deductions.

 Don’t believe the negative press

 There is often a misconception that umbrella companies are confusing and sometimes unethical.
 Providing you choose a compliant provider, you have absolutely nothing to worry about.
-One of the most important things to remember about umbrella companies is that providing they are compliant, your take home pay should never really vary – regardless of the umbrella company you opt to use.
+One of the most important things to remember about umbrella companies is that providing they are compliant, your take home pay should never really vary – regardless of the umbrella company you use.

 The only deduction on your payslip that will vary amongst providers is the umbrella company margin (the financial amount they deduct to cover the administration of conducting your payroll).
 The margin that umbrella companies charge will typically be between £15 and £30 per week.